SCMC has the Pfizer COVID-19 vaccine and the booster (ages 6mos+) available.

 URGENT & RESPIRATORY CLINIC

-*Reminder the entrance for Urgent & Respiratory Care is on north side (First Street) located by the Emergency Room entrance.
+*Reminder the entrance for Urgent & Respiratory Care is on north side (First Street seperate entrance).